diz217/Retrieval-Augmented-Generation-pipeline/README.md

 ```
 This step converts rule files into smaller text segments suitable for retrieval.

-#### Step 2: Build embedding index
+#### Step 2: Build Embedding Index
 Generate embeddings and build the vector index.

 Example:
 ```bash
 python build_index.py
 ```
 This step requires an embedding model (e.g., HuggingFace).
 A HuggingFace token is required as environment variable.

-### Run the generation pipeline
+### Run the Generation Pipeline
 Once the index is built, run the main pipeline.

 Example: